Dragan-dev/web-scraper/README.md

 # web-scraper
-Python web scraper for GPU
+Python web scraper for GPU using bs4